Bin-Huang/chatbox/FAQ.md

 {"error":{"message":"The model: gpt-4-32k does not exist","type":"invalid_request_error","param":null,"code":"model_not_found"}}
 ```

 This issue often occurs when you're using your own OpenAI account and have selected the GPT-4 model, but your OpenAI API account does not support GPT-4.
 As of July 4, 2023, all OpenAI API accounts require a request to be submitted to OpenAI before the GPT-4 model can be used.
 Here's the application link: https://openai.com/waitlist/gpt-4-api.
+Please note that even if you're a ChatGPT Plus user, you still need to apply for access to use the GPT-4 API model.